bwees/bwees/README.md

 I'm a current Computer Science Student at Texas A&M University.
 I am looking to focus on robotics and automation.

-iOS Development lead for [Reveille Rides](https://github.com/Reveille-Rides)
+iOS Development lead for [Maroon Rides](https://github.com/Maroon-Rides)

 ✅ **Quick Facts:**
 - Editor: VS Code